Collagen is really important.

 It’s the most abundant protein in our bodies and the main component of our connective tissue, many of our organs (including the heart, lungs, and digestive system), blood vessels, bones, and joints.

-Collagen is produced naturally by our body (see What is Collagen?), but around the age of 25-30 (for reasons we don’t quite understand yet), we all start to see a decline in collagen production.
+Collagen is produced naturally by our body, but around the age of 25-30 (for reasons we don’t quite understand yet), we all start to see a decline in collagen production.
 This starts that wonderful phase of life we call the “aging process” (getting old y’all!)

 What shall we do?